Have you ever had a call like this?

 Me: Ummmm.
 OK, no…

-Amazingly, even in 2014, many people have heard bits of information about websites and search engine optimization (SEO) that are either no longer relevant, completely misplaced, or simply erroneous.
+Amazingly, even in 2014, many people have heard bits of information about websites and basic SEO that are either no longer relevant, completely misplaced, or simply erroneous.
 These all need to die really horrible deaths.

 Myths can start so easily and quickly become pervasive.
 Listening to them can do some serious damage to your site or business.
 So let’s review five of the most common myths.